Year 3 Learning Journey

 How you can help at home

+Talk about our topics.
+Any additional research will make them better writers!
+Practice looking up words in a dictionary and choosing the relevant meaning.
 Reading for at least 30 minutes each day makes a huge difference.

 Talk about new and interesting vocabulary that they come across and make sure they understand the meanings.
 Use a dictionary to look them up.